This service is part of the wider Lambeth website. There’s a separate accessibility statement for the main Lambeth website.

 Non-compliance with the accessibility regulations

 - Some of our forms are difficult to navigate using a keyboard.
 You can’t view the help text when it is included alongside some fields.
 This fails WCAG 2.1 success criterion 2.1.1 (keyboard accessible).
+We aim to fix this by September 2020.

 - Heading structure on all pages is not in logical order.
 For example, heading level 2 comes before heading level 1 because the mylambeth logo is styled using heading 2.
 This fails WCAG 2.1 success criterion 2.4.6 (headings and labels).
+We aim to fix this by September 2020.

 - You can’t navigate this website using just a keyboard.
 You can’t navigate beyond the first ‘question’ of each page.
 This fails WCAG 2.1 success criterion 2.1.1 (keyboard accessible).
+We aim to fix this by September 2020.

 Content that’s not within the scope of the accessibility regulations